-Sift flour, cocoa powder, sugar, baking soda, baking powder, and salt together in a large bowl.
+- Sift the flour, cocoa powder, baking soda, baking powder, and salt together in a large bowl.

 Cookies and Cream frosting

-Pour white chocolate into a microwave safe bowl.
-Microwave white chocolate in 30 second intervals, until melted.
+- Pour the white chocolate into a microwave safe bowl.
+Microwave the white chocolate in 30 second intervals, whisking in between.
 Stir until it’s completely melted.
-Set aside to cool slightly.
+Set aside to cool.

-In the bowl of a mixer, start creaming cream cheese and butter together, by beating for a couple of minutes on medium speed.
+- In the bowl of a mixer, start creaming the cream cheese and butter together, by beating for a couple of minutes on medium speed.

-Once cream cheese and butter are fluffy, add melted white chocolate and keep creaming on medium speed until incorporated.
+- Once the cream cheese and butter are fluffy, add the melted white chocolate and keep creaming on medium speed until incorporated.

-Add confectioners sugar and mix on low speed until incorporated.
+- Add 4 cups of confectioners sugar and mix on low speed until incorporated.
 Raise speed to medium, add vanilla, cookie crumbs, and mix until incorporated.

-Put filling in a piping bag fitted with tip of choice to pipe on your cupcakes.
+- Put the frosting in a piping bag fitted with tip of choice to pipe on your cupcakes.

-Pipe frosting over cupcakes and top with an Oreo cookie.
+- Pipe the frosting over cupcakes and top with an Oreo cookie.